miyakogi/syncer/README.rst

 ========

-Sometimes (mainly in test) we need to convert asynchronous functions to normal, synchronous functions and run it synchronously.
+Sometimes (mainly in test) we need to convert asynchronous functions to normal, synchronous functions and run them synchronously.
 It can be done by ``ayncio.get_event_loop().run_until_complete()``, but it's quite long...

 Syncer makes this conversion easy.